 The Wonder Years

-This project was inspired by a great comment the great Clare Sealy made at our inaugural conference.
+This event was inspired by a comment the great Clare Sealy made at our inaugural conference.
 She said that if we accept that Reception and Key Stage 1 is about teaching pupils “to write and not bite”, and that Year 10 onwards is inevitably driven by exam specs, why can’t the time in between be “The Wonder Years”?

 She described a glorious period where children are taught a curriculum jam-packed full of the very best that has been thought, said, and done, so that they enter the latter part of their schools with a broad, deep and rich base of cultural & communal knowledge, to draw upon in later life and, yes, exams.